fluid-project/floeproject.org/README.md

 ## To Build Locally

-1. Get the required node modules: `npm install`
+1. Get the required node modules: `npm ci`
-2. Run eleventy from the fluid-website directory `npm run start`.
+2. Run eleventy from the fluid-website directory `npm start`.
 3. Open `http://localhost:8080/` to see the website.

 ## To build locally using Docker